Home » Africa » Equatorial Guinea Google Maps & Wiki

 Did you know that the legal system of Equatorial Guinea is mixed system of civil and customary law?

-The total number of population in Equatorial Guinea: 759,451 (July 2016 estimate) with a population growth rate of 2.48% (2016 estimate) and the most widely spoken language(s) are Spanish (official language) 67.6%, other (includes French (official language), Fang, Bubi) 32.4% (1994 census).
-In these days, Equatorial Guinea has to face with a net migration rate of 0 migrant(s) / 1,000 population (2016 estimate).
+The total population in Equatorial Guinea: 759,451 (July 2016 estimate) with a population growth rate of 2.48% (2016 estimate) and the most widely spoken language(s) are Spanish (official language) 67.6%, other (including French (official language), Fang, Bubi) 32.4% (1994 census).
+These days, Equatorial Guinea has to face a net migration rate of 0 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Equatorial Guinea nowadays; Fang 85.7%, Bubi 6.5%, Mdowe 3.6%, Annobon 1.6%, Bujeba 1.1%, other 1.4% (1994 census).